Fritz Tittmann: Nazi Party career

 After the Nazi Party was re-founded, he enrolled on 25 July 1925 (membership number 12,225).
 He served as Deputy Landesleiter of Saxony under Mutschmann from August 1925.
 Then, from 1926 to December 1927, he served under Mutschmann as leader of the Untergau Zwickau.
 From October 1926 to May 1929 he and Hellmuth von Mücke sat in the Landtag of Saxony; they were the first two members of the Nazi Party in a German parliament.
-Tittmann was again a member of the SA from 1925, and led the Zwickau SA-Standarte from 1927 to 1930.
-In 1930 he moved to Brandenburg and left the SA to enroll in the SS (membership number 3,925), serving until 1931 as SS-Standartenfuhrer for Brandenburg-Süd.
+Tittmann was again a member of the SA from 1925 and, as an SA-Standartenführer, led the Zwickau SA-Standarte from 1927 to 1930.
+In 1930, he moved to Brandenburg and left the SA to enroll in the SS (membership number 3,925), serving until 1931 as SS-Standartenfuhrer for Brandenburg-Süd.
 From April 1932 to October 1933 he was a member of the Landtag of Prussia and from 1932 to 1936 Gau Inspector in Gau Kurmark.

 After the Nazi seizure of power, Tittmann was appointed acting Burgermeister (Mayor) of Treuenbrietzen in 1934 and remained honorary mayor until 1941.
 From September 1933 to May 1936 he was the Reich Representative of the Party for Gaue Berlin, Kurmark and Silesia, and from May 1934 served on the staff of Deputy Führer Rudolf Hess.
 At the Nuremberg rallies of 1933 and 1934, Tittmann held the position of Press Chief.
-Reelected as a Reichstag deputy in November 1933 from electoral constituency 4, Potsdam I, he retained this seat until the end of the Nazi regime.
+Elected as a Reichstag deputy in November 1933 from electoral constituency 4, Potsdam I, he retained this seat until the end of the Nazi regime.